SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ssi_master/readme.md

 - With the two data pins, it allows for full-duplex operation with other SSI compatible devices.
 - It supports full duplex Single-bit SPI master mode.
 - It supports 6 modes:
   - Mode 0: Clock Polarity is zero and Clock Phase is zero.
   - Mode 1: Clock Polarity is zero, Clock Phase is one.
   - Mode 2: Clock Polarity is one and Clock Phase is zero.
   - Mode 3: Clock Polarity is one and Clock Phase is one.
   - Mode-4: TEXAS_INSTRUMENTS SSI.
   - Mode-5: NATIONAL_SEMICONDUCTORS_MICROWIRE.
 - The SPI clock is programmable to meet required baud rates
 - It can generates interrupts for different events like transfer complete, data lost, mode fault.
-- It supports upto 32K bytes of read data from a SSI device in a single read operation.
+- It supports up to 32K bytes of read data from a SSI device in a single read operation.
 - It has support for DMA (Dynamic Memory Access).
+- It can run in synchronous mode with full-duplex operation
+  - Master transmits data on MOSI pin and receives the same data on MISO pin
+- It also supports send and receive data with any SSI slave, additionally it also supports DMA and non-DMA transfer.
+- For half duplex communication, i.e., send and receive, master / slave connection is required.
+- The SSI Master in MCU HP peripherals provides an option to connect up to four slaves and supports Single, Dual and Quad modes.

 ## About Example Code

 - This example demonstrates SSI transfer i.e., full duplex communication and SSI send, SSI receive i.e., half duplex communication.
-- Various parameters like SSI clock mode, bit-width, manual cs pin and SSI baudrate can be configured using UC.
+- Various parameters like SSI clock mode, bit-width, manual cs pin and SSI baud rate can be configured using UC.
 Also, Master or Slave or ULP Master DMA can be configured using UC.
 - sl_si91x_ssi_config.h file contains the control configurations and sl_si91x_ssi_common_config.h contains DMA configuration selection.
 - In the example code, first the output buffer is filled with some data which is transferred to the slave.
 - Firmware version of API is fetched using \ref sl_si91x_ssi_get_version which includes release version, major version and minor version \ref sl_ssi_version_t.
 - A static function is called to fill in the \ref sl_ssi_clock_config_t structure, which is passed in \ref sl_si91x_ssi_configure_clock API to configure the clock.
 - \ref sl_si91x_ssi_init is used to initialize the peripheral, that includes pin configuration and it powers up the module.
 - SSI instance must be passed in init to get the instance handle \ref sl_ssi_instance_t, which is used in other APIs.
-- After initialization \ref sl_si91x_ssi_configure_power_mode is called to set the power mode \ref sl_ssi_power_state_t.
 - All the necessary parameters are configured using \ref sl_si91x_ssi_set_configuration API, it expects a structure with required parameters \ref sl_ssi_control_config_t.
 - After configuration, a callback register API is called to register the callback at the time of events \ref sl_si91x_ssi_register_event_callback.
 - The State machine code is implemented for transfer, send and receive data, the current mode is determined by ssi_mode_enum_t which is declared in ssi_master_example.c file.
-- According to the macro which is enabled, the example code executes the transfer of data:
+- According to the macro which is enabled, the example code executes the transfer of data.
+- Four serial slave can be connected using this SSI master.
+For validation should change the slave number range from 0 to 3 #line56 in ssi_master_example.c file, and should enable the respective macro (ex: M4_SSI_CS0 for slave 0) in RTE_Device_917.h file. (path: /$project/config/RTE_Device_917.h)

+>**Note:** The frequency of the SSI master bit-rate clock is one-half the frequency of SSI master input clock.
+>
+> The SOC_PLL_CLK macro present in example file deals with SOC PLL clock frequency.
+>
+> #define SOC_PLL_CLK 20000000  // SOC PLL Clock frequency.

 - If **SL_USE_TRANSFER** macro is enabled, it will transfer the data, i.e. send and receive data in full duplex mode.

-  - The current_mode enum is set to SL_TRANSFER_DATA and calls the \ref sl_si91x_ssi_transfer_data API which expects data_out, data_in and number of data bytes to be transferred for sending and recieving data simultaneously (full duplex).
+  - The current_mode enum is set to SL_TRANSFER_DATA and calls the \ref sl_si91x_ssi_transfer_data API which expects data_out, data_in and number of data bytes to be transferred for sending and receiving data simultaneously (full duplex).
   - This test can also be performed in loopback state, i.e. connect MISO and MOSI pins.
   - The example code waits till the transfer is completed, when the transfer complete event is generated, it compares the sent and received data.
   - The result is printed on the console.